Xyzor/devcontainers/README.md

 5. Disable git's filemode-change tracking to make life easier when working on both Windows and Unix systems

    `git config --add core.filemode false`
+6. Clone the repo into a `.devcontainers` folder at the root of your project
+7. Copy `.gitattributes` to the root folder

-6. Run `Dev Containers: Reopen in Container` VSCode command
+8. Run `Dev Containers: Reopen in Container` VSCode command